PPSchL/scribus-photobook-scripts/README.md

 - gutter: enter your preferred distance between the photographs.
 The default distance works well for me, but may not please you.
 See below, "More advanced customization" to permanently change the default gutter value
 - "Draw into bleed", if checked will draw the layout on the whole page, including the bleed (which is 5 mm and cannot be customized for now, but should be suitable for most of the commercial print services).
 Make sure nothing important is in the bleed area when you choose your photographs because this area will be cut by the print service after printing the page.
 If unchecked the layout is drawn within the margins of the page
 #### Building a diary page
+- please also read the explanation of the diary concept for version 1 below
 - click on the "Build diary page" icon to the right to open the diary menu: ![diary menu](/docs/img/diary-menu.png)
 - You can then use a set of ready-made layouts by clicking on the different icons:
   - "Draw standard" page will draw a page for 3 days of diary, using the line types defined on the right of the menu: normal (text to the left or right of 1 photograph depending on the page) is preselected, but you can choose for each line either normal or central (central text above 3 photographs)
-  - "Double (top)" will draw a double-sized layout (central text above 6 photographs) at the top of the page, plus a lower line corresponding to the line type selected on the right
+  - "Double (top)" will draw a double-sized layout (central text above 6 photographs) at the top of the page, plus a lower line corresponding to the line type selected for line 3 on the right
   - "Double (bottom) will draw a line at the top and the double-sized layout at the bottom
   - "Draw full page" will draw a triple-sized layout with central text and 9 photographs below
   - if you made a mistake, you can manually remove any layout and redo a customized layot by selecting the line type and selectively draw each line by clicking the buttons on the right
-  - don't forget that you can also use the version 1 scripts to further customize each layout
+  - don't forget that you can also use the version 1 scripts to further customize each layout or select a group of images/frames and replace them by a complex layout by running photobook-build-page on them (but don't forget to decrease the gutter size and also see very important note below)
 ### Very IMPORTANT note!
-The new layouts of version 2 can also be used on any area of the page you select before running the "photobook-build-page" script.
-If an area/frame is selected before running the script, it will work on this area instead of the page.
+The new layouts of version 2 can also be used on any area or group of images selected before running the "photobook-build-page" script.
+If an area/group of frames is selected before running the script, it will work on this area/group of frames instead of the page.
 This obviously can be very efficient to draw really complex layouts and was included for this reason!
 However, this can also be very problematic if you run the script with a frame or group of frames ou previously worked on still selected, because they will be deleted and replaced by the new layout.
-So ***BE VERY CAREFUL, and start the "photobook-build-page" script on a new page, unless you select a region/frame you really want to futher customize***!
+So ***BE VERY CAREFUL, and start the "photobook-build-page" script on a new page, unless you select a region/frame you really want to delete and further customize***!
+Also, running the script on a group of frames and then trying selecting a layout will combine the frames into a single image even if you abort thereafter.
+This may surprise you, but *you can go back to the original frames by performing the undo command (Edit menu or better: ctrl-z) several times in sequence.*

 ### Version 1 use